near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 On testnet, for example, if you wanted the account ID `benji`, you would get `benji.testnet` but on localnet, it would be `benji.test.near` instead.

+Currently, only the passphrase recovery mode works on localnet so be sure to check that option when creating the account.

 > **Tip:** You can finally have the account ID you've always wanted because nobody else has it!
 You can even get the most prized account of them all `goteam.test.near`!

 ### Interacting with the Local Account